 Fix 2: Update your graphics driver

-Your device drivers, the graphics driver in particular, are very important because it directly impacts your game performance.
-If you’re using a faulty or outdated graphics driver, you’re more likely to encounter the crashing and stuttering issues.
+Your device drivers, the graphics driver, in particular, are very important because it directly impacts your game performance.
+If you’re using a faulty or outdated graphics driver, you’re more likely to encounter crashing and stuttering issues.
 In order to fix it, you need to update your graphics driver.

 Option 1: Manually update your graphics driver

 NVIDIA, AMD, and Intel release updates for their drivers regularly.
 All you need to do is go to the official website of your graphics card manufacturer.
 Then find the driver corresponding with your Windows version and download it manually.
 Once you’ve downloaded the correct driver for your system, double-click on the downloaded file and follow the on-screen instructions to install the drivers.
 For Nvidia users, you can also use GeForce Experience to check for the driver.

 Option 2: Automatically update your graphics driver (recommended)

 Updating drivers manually can be time-consuming and risky.
 So if you don’t feel like doing it on your own, you can do it automatically with Driver Easy.
 It’s a useful tool that automatically detects, downloads, and installs the correct or missing drivers for your system.
 And you can also roll back to your previous driver version if you’re not satisfied with the updated one.